Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

 # Guided Lab: Cloud Native Apps with Azure Services

-Welcome to your AZ-500: Microsoft Azure Security Technologies workshop!
+Welcome to your Cloud Native Apps with Azure Services!
 We've prepared a seamless environment for you to explore and learn Azure Security Technologies.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment